HI4Kenya/supply-chain/README.txt

 	1. OVERVIEW:
 	-----------------------------------------------------------------------------------

-	The purpose of this project is to establish an hierarchy of the drugs supply chain that is not captured in DHIS2 for purposes of analysis and report generation.
+	The purpose of this project is to establish a hierarchy of the drugs supply chain that is not captured in DHIS2 for purposes of analysis and report generation.

-	As things stand, the Kenya instance of DHIS2 only establishes a hierarchy based on the countries administrative units which while important, does not capture the supply chain hierarchy.
+	Currently, the Kenya instance of DHIS2 only establishes a hierarchy based on the countries administrative units which while important, does not capture the supply chain hierarchy.